 The Bible is clear that Christians should not have close friendships with non-Christians.
 But what does the Bible teach about dating and marriage?
 Should Christians date or marry an unbeliever?
 Is it a sin for a Christian to date a non-Christian?

-I think intimate relationships are very important, and faith DOES matter.
+According to the scriptures, relationships are very important, and faith does matter.
 After all, faith lays the foundation for your world-views, and world-views will control how you see and respond to the world, and that includes relationships.

 Should Christians Date or Marry Non-Christians (or Unbelievers?)
 What Does the Bible Say?

-First, I think for a historical perspective we should jump back into the Old Testament for a moment.
+First, for a historical perspective, let’s look at the Old Testament for a moment.
 Does the Old Testament have anything to say about marriages among God’s people and unbelievers?
-Yes indeed:
+Yes: